-San Diego Sexual Harassment Lawyer
+San Diego Sexual Harassment Attorney

 A recent Equal Employment Opportunity Commission (EEOC) study revealed that one out of four women and one out of five men have experienced sexual harassment in the workplace.
 Such harassment can make it difficult to complete the job responsibilities you were hired to do and can negatively impact many aspects of your life.
 If you are currently experiencing sexual harassment in the workplace, reach out to the San Diego sexual harassment attorneys at Jimenez Loayza, APC.
 We want to help and can discuss the situation during a confidential consultation.